r5valkyrie/docs/docs/audio-systems.md

 Some weapons have a special charge mechanic, in which case they also have:

-- A Charge-Up / Wind-Up sound (sometimes it's integrated into the firing loop, like with the devotion)
+- A Charge-Up / Wind-Up sound (sometimes it's integrated into the firing loop, like with the Devotion.
+Sometimes it's handled from VScript callbacks, like with the 30-30 and the Precision Choke equipped Triple Take and Peacekeepr)
 - A Charge-Down / Wind-Down sound (usually handled by VScripts, through callback functions; check the weapon's .txt file for the assigned callbacks for each weapon)

 ```